-3. U. T. Austin: Recommendation to Adopt Resolution Acknowledging Cooperation with Texas A&M University in Marine-Related Programs.--

-The Office of the Chancellor concurs in the recommendation of President Cunningham that the U. T. Board of Regents adopt the following resolution acknowledging cooperation between U. T. Austin and Texas A&M University in marine-related programs and urging even greater cooperation in these areas to further the development of marine educational and research programs along the Gulf Coast.
-This proposed resolution parallels one adopted by The Texas A&M University System Board of Regents on May 23, 1986.
+3. U. T. Austin: Adoption of Resolution Acknowledging Cooperation with Texas A&M University in Marine-Related Programs.-The Board, upon recommendation of the Academic Affairs Committee, adopted the following resolution acknowledging cooperation between The University of Texas at Austin and Texas A&M University in marine-related programs and urging even greater cooperation in these areas to further the development of marine educational and research programs along the Gulf Coast.
+This resolution parallels one adopted by The Texas A&M University System Board of Regents on May 23, 1986.

-WHEREAS, Texas A&M University and The University of Texas at Austin have developed a number of marinerelated programs along the Gulf Coast of Texas, and
+WHEREAS, Texas A&M University and The University of Texas at Austin have developed a number of marine-related programs along the Gulf Coast of Texas, and

-WHEREAS, Exploration of areas of cooperation and sharing of facilities have been underway for some time between administrators of the two institutions, and
+WHEREAS, Exploration of areas of cooperation and sharing of facilities have been underway for some time between administrators of the two institutions, and faculty to continue to seek appropriate areas of cooperation and sharing of facilities with Texas A&M University, and, be it further